flake-parts/community.flake.parts/README.md

 1. Run `nix run ./doc` to live preview the docs
 1. Run `nix build ./doc` to build statically generated website of the docs

-This will give you a local copy of https://community.flake.parts/ but using your local module docs (overriding the upstream one if any).
+This will give you a local copy of <https://community.flake.parts/> but using your local module docs (overriding the upstream one if any).

+[^imp]: These organizational clutches will be fixed in future versions of Emanote (see https://github.com/srid/emanote/issues/494), such that you can just write all docs under `./doc`.

+For further information, see [Emanote guide](https://emanote.srid.ca/guide).

 ## Publishing a module to this repository